halcy/Mastodon.py/docs/index.rst

 A note about rate limits
 ------------------------
-Mastodons API rate limits per IP.
+Mastodons API rate limits per user account.
 By default, the limit is 300 requests per 5 minute time slot.
 This can differ from instance to instance and is subject to change.
 Mastodon.py has three modes for dealing with rate limiting that you can pass to the constructor, "throw", "wait" and "pace", "wait" being the default.